knative/client/docs/README.md

 * `directory`, which is the same as the persistent flag `--plugins-dir` and specifies the kn plugins directory.
 It defaults to: `~/.config/kn/plugins`.
    By using the persistent flag (when you issue a command) or by specifying the value in the `kn` config, a user can select which directory to find `kn` plugins.
 It can be any directory that is visible to the user.
+The plugins need have a `kn-` prefix in their name (eg. `kn-quickstart`) to be detected by `kn`

 * `path-lookup`, which is the same as the persistent flag `--lookup-plugins-in-path` and specifies if `kn` should look for plugins anywhere in the specified `PATH` environment variable.
 This option is a boolean type, and the default value is `true`.
 This option is DEPRECATED and will be removed in a future version, when path lookup will be always enabled.